W-A-James/NetworkedLights/README.md

 # NetworkedLights

-Code for control server lives in `server/` (Currently being rewritten in Go)
+Code for control server lives in `server/`

 KiCad project lives in `schematics/networked_lights`